Priyansu27/priyansu_repo/README.md

 # Kisan Pragati App

-  This is a code bundle for Kisan Pragati App.
-The original project is available at https://www.figma.com/design/eYgVwSdNKgB493bWPjaytU/Kisan-Pragati-App.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+very easy to use and helpful app for farmers by Priyansu panda